ehw-fit/nascaps/README.md

 ## Using a scripts

 All executable scripts are located in "nsga" folder.
 You can use `-h` parameter to get a list of available parameters.
-Please not that not all parameters are used.
+Please note that not all parameters must be used in the scripts.
 See examples bellow

  * `main.py` runs NSGA NAS search
  * `randlearn.py` generates random neural networks and evaluates them